snozbot/fungus/Docs/fungus_docs/faq.md

 %Fungus is developed by [Snozbot], a small independent games company.
 Chris Gregan is the main developer of %Fungus.

 # Where do I get Fungus? # {#faq_where_get}
-%Fungus is available on the [Unity Asset Store] and in the download section of this website.
+%Fungus is available on the [Unity Asset Store] and in the [releases section] of the Fungus github repository.

 # Is Fungus really free to use? # {#faq_really_free}
 Yes. %Fungus has an Open Source M.I.T. license.
-You can use %Fungus with any version of the Unity game engine, including the freely available personal edition.
+You can use %Fungus with both the free personal and pro versions of the Unity game engine.

 # Can I sell the apps I make with Fungus? # {#faq_can_sell}
 Yes.
 We do not charge a license fee.